dhruv-218/gee_classificaTION/README.md

 A project focused on **Land Cover Classification using Google Earth Engine (GEE) with Random Forest Machine Learning**.

-> *These screenshots provide further visual insights into the project results or processes.*
+> *These are the visual insights into the project results or processes.*

 <table>
   <tr>